woodcock3/lcc11-emails/src/emails/death-confirmation.md

 - Their maiden name
 - The name, date of birth and occupation of their spouse or civil partner

 ## Change or cancel
-If you cannot attend your appointment, you can <a href="{% raw %}{Appointment_RescheduleCancelLink}{% endraw %}">change or cancel</a> it.
+If you cannot attend your appointment, you can change or cancel it.
 This needs to be done at least two working days before your appointment.
-Your change or cancel code is: {Appointment_RescheduleCancelCode}
+Your change or cancel code is: {Appointment_RescheduleCancelCode}.

+<a class="button"href="{% raw %}{Appointment_RescheduleCancelLink}{% endraw %}">Change or cancel</a>

 ## Tell us once
 Tell Us Once is a free service that lets you report a death to most government organisations in one go.
 At the appointment the registrar will explain the Tell Us Once service when you register the death.
 They will give you a unique reference number so you can use the service yourself online or by phone.
 For more information about Tell Us Once please visit: [GOV.UK](www.gov.uk/after-a-death/organisations-you-need-to-contact-and-tell-us-once)